 Can I enable Azure AD Domain Services in a federated Azure AD directory?
 I use ADFS to authenticate users for access to Office 365 and do not synchronize password hashes to Azure AD.
 Can I enable Azure AD Domain Services for this directory?

 No. Azure AD Domain Services needs access to the password hashes of user accounts, to authenticate users via NTLM or Kerberos.
 In a federated directory, password hashes are not stored in the Azure AD directory.
 Therefore, Azure AD Domain Services does not work with such Azure AD directories.

 Can I make Azure AD Domain Services available in multiple virtual networks within my subscription?

 The service itself does not directly support this scenario.
-Azure AD Domain Services is available in only one virtual network at a time.
+Your managed domain is available in only one virtual network at a time.
 However, you may configure connectivity between multiple virtual networks to expose Azure AD Domain Services to other virtual networks.
-This article describes how you can connect virtual networks in Azure.
+See how you can connect virtual networks in Azure.

 Can I enable Azure AD Domain Services using PowerShell?